Geospatial Systems - Francisco Salgado-Castillo

 My name is Francisco, and I’m a part of Newcastle University’s fourth cohort of students in the EPSRC CDT in Geospatial Systems.

-My interest in Geospatial Systems is profound, and I am confident that the CDT is the perfect place to develop the skills I need to better serve my research community and assist in the sustainable development of our countries.
+My profound interest in geospatial systems has led me to believe that the CDT is the perfect place to develop the skills I need to serve my research community better and assist in our countries’ sustainable development.

 Research

-MRes Research
+PhD Research

 Remote capture across platforms for wild plant conservation.